-Allied made a commitment to submit formally to sensitivity on our part as to the environmental impact independent scrutiny of our ESG performance by of our activity.
-2020.
-The most important single step for us was to Again long before our initial public offering (IPO), obtain a GRESB (formerly Global Real Estate Sustainwe concentrated our properties in specific urban areas. ability Benchmark) Assessment and to provide an Our goal at the time was not to make a social contribuannual ESG Report.
-These reports identify strengths tion.
-Rather, it was to meet what we rightly perceived and opportunities for improvement at Allied.
-What is to be the need on the part of users of workspace to most important is that they will assist the Board and grow in amenity-rich, mixed-use urban communities.
-Management in establishing rational priorities going Nevertheless, by aggregating buildings in this way, we forward and provide benchmarks for measuring imbecame sensitized to our impact on the surrounding provement. communities in which we operate.
-We began to see We believe environmental, social and governance our buildings as part of a larger urban ecosystem and sensitivities are an integral part of Allied.
-They flow to acknowledge our responsibility to the surrounding community as a whole.
+Allied made a commitment to submit formally to independent scrutiny of our ESG performance by 2020.
+The most important single step for us was to obtain a GRESB (formerly Global Real Estate Sustainability Benchmark) Assessment and to provide an annual ESG Report.
+These reports identify strengths and opportunities for improvement at Allied.
+What is most important is that they will assist the Board and Management in establishing rational priorities going forward and provide benchmarks for measuring improvement.

-from our evolution as an organization focused on the provision of distinctive urban workspace and network-dense urban data centre (UDC) space in Canada's major cities.
+We believe environmental, social and governance sensitivities are an integral part of Allied.
+They flow from our evolution as an organization focused on the provision of distinctive urban workspace and network-dense urban data centre (UDC) space in Canada's major cities.